Written by

 Charting the Future of Dignified, Individualized Healthcare

-In the decade between 2010 and 2020, market penetration of smartphones leaped from 20% to over 70%.
+In the decade between 2010 and 2020, the market penetration of smartphones leaped from 20% to over 70%.
 (Would you settle for 2010 tech in your current phone?)
-Reviewing healthcare milestones during the same ten-year period should continuously inspire us to better implement available technology so that we may improve human health outcomes throughout the 2020s.
+Reviewing healthcare milestones during the same ten-year period should continuously inspire us to implement available technology better so that we may improve human health outcomes throughout the 2020s.

-Making the necessary data connections in order to optimize performance and delivery models in value-based care — identifying, measuring, and evaluating how people truly live their lives — is an idea whose time has come.
+Making the necessary data connections to optimize performance and delivery models in value-based care — identifying, measuring, and evaluating how people truly live their lives — is an idea whose time has come.

 It’s difficult to conceive of another massive industry — think real estate, financial services, manufacturing, etc. — that doesn’t put an emphasis on geospatial intelligence and the frictionless transfer of secure data.
-When all relevant, external data is aggregated and contextualized into useful, actionable analytics, then real-world modeling becomes possible and predictive insights generated.
+When all relevant, external data is aggregated and contextualized into useful, actionable analytics, real-world modeling becomes possible, and predictive insights are generated.
 Every other industry expects as much.
 Shouldn’t we demand the same from ourselves when seeking to optimize healthcare?

 Location data is